Bolivia: Exterminating Chagas "kissing bugs"

 In the municipality of Monteagudo in Chuquisaca, our teams carried out community activities in training and awareness.

 We also provided technical support to health workers from 17 health centres in the area.

 This involved supporting the diagnosis of Chagas, using rapid and effective detection tests, as well as treating and caring for adverse complications resulting from the disease.

 MSF in Bolivia

-MSF began its humanitarian work in Bolivia three decades ago where, for half of this time, MSF has been focusing its efforts on addressing Chagas disease.
+MSF began working in Bolivia three decades ago where, for half of this time, we were been focusing on addressing Chagas disease.

 Thanks to MSF projects, more than 7,000 patients have received treatment, while triatomine bug prevention and control activities have been carried out in the most deprived areas of the country which suffer from the highest prevalence of this disease worldwide.

 The Chagas Coalition estimates that 6.1 percent of the Bolivian population, more than 600,000 people, are living with the infection and another 500,000 are at risk of it.
 According to data from the Bolivian National Chagas Program (PNCH), 23,717 people were diagnosed in 2015, of which only 10 percent started treatment.

 MSF teams in Bolivia are calling for guarantees to provide more comprehensive care of the disease and its complications.
 We have been developing a manual with the Ministry of Health that reflects our experience in implementing this model.